MicrosoftLearning/mslearn-postgresql/Instructions/Labs/06-exercise-list-table-changes-logical-decode.md

 You've now created two Azure Database for PostgreSQL flexible servers and configured one as a publisher, and the other as a subscriber.
 In the publisher database you created and populated the zoo database.
 In the subscriber database, you created an empty database, which was then populated by streaming replication.

-> [!IMPORTANT]
+## Clean-Uo

-> Once you've finished the exercise, delete the resource group containing both servers.
+After you've finished the exercise, delete the resource group containing both servers.
 You'll be charged for the servers unless you either STOP or DELETE them.